Prof. Dr. Thomas Langer

 5. Desirable skills and qualifications:

-We are looking for a highly motivated and enthusiastic person with excellent basic knowledge in molecular and cell biology.
-Experience in mouse experimentation would be advantageous but is not a prerequisite.
+We are looking for a motivated and enthusiastic person with excellent basic knowledge in molecular and cell biology.
+Experience in mouse experimentation would be advantageous.

 6. References: